eformat/sno-llama/README.md

 We use a g6.4xlarge on aws spot - which comes with a modern Nvidia L4 (20GB), 16 vCPU, 64 GiB RAM.

 Running OpenShift 4.15.9 Single Node.
-Configure Nvidia time slicing to parallel share the GPU.
+We configure Nvidia time slicing to parallel share the GPU for running jupyter notebooks and model serving.

 ## Install OpenShift